DipeshSharma5/Cat-vs-Not-cat-classifier/README.md

 # Cat-vs-Not-cat-classifier
-Deep neural network is for cat vs not cat classifier run all files
+Deep neural network is for cat vs not cat classifier but run all files